adedotunalausa/my-journal-api-python/readme.md

-This api serves the journal section of my websites with posts.
+This api serves the journal section of adedotunalausa.com with posts.

 It is deployed on google app engine and get the data from the cloud sql on gcp.